Iidaoka Station: Station layout

 The station consists of a single side platform with a rain shelter built on the platform as well as a shed housing the machinery for automatic ticket machines.
-The station is unmanned.
+The station is unstaffed.

 Adjacent stations

 History

 Iidaoka Station was officially opened on May 19, 1926 in a ceremony attended by the Railway Minister; however, it appears to have been in operation from the opening of the line on October 15, 1925.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 900 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.